rockboroschool/website/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Simple 301 Redirects Importer - import your SEO redirects from Simple 301 redirets with our SEO migration wizard.
 * Safe Redirection Manager - easily import SEO redirects from safe redirect manager with our SEO migration wizard.
 * 301 Redirects - easily import SEO redirects from 301 Redirects with our SEO migration wizard.
+* CSV Sitemap Import - import additional pages to your xml sitemaps using CSV.

 After reading this feature list, you can probably imagine why AIOSEO is the best WordPress SEO plugin in the market.